Conkwer/trespasser/README.md

 # 🦖 Trespasser-Plus

-Preservation and enhancement of the Trespasser engine source code, compiled and maintained with fixes for modern systems.
+Preservation and enhancement of the Trespasser engine source code.
 Project is not related to OpenTrespasser and follows the original Trespasser's pipeline.

 **WARNING: You need vintage software and hardware to compile this.**